-Debt securities are valued at the evaluated bid price provided by an independent pricing service or, if a reliable price is not available, the quoted bid price from an independent broker-dealer.

-We are required to depart from these general valuation methods and use fair value pricing methods to determine the values of certain investments if we believe that the closing price or the quoted bid price of a security, including a security that trades primarily on a foreign exchange, does not accurately reflect its current market value at the time as of which a Fund calculates its NAV.
-The closing price or the quoted bid price of a security may not reflect its current market value if, among other things, a significant event occurs after the closing price or quoted bid price but before the time as of which a Fund calculates its NAV that materially affects the value of the security.
-We use various criteria, including a systemic evaluation of U.S. market moves after the close of foreign markets, in deciding whether a foreign security's market price is still reliable and, if not, what fair market value to assign to the security.
-In addition, we use fair value pricing to determine the value of investments in securities and other assets, including illiquid securities, for which current market quotations or evaluated prices from a pricing service or broker-dealer are not readily available.
+A Floating NAV Fund's assets will be valued at the bid price provided by an independent pricing service or, if a reliable price is not available, the quoted bid price from an independent broker-dealer.
+Allspring Funds Management is required to depart from these general valuation methods and use fair value pricing methods to determine the values of certain investments if Allspring Funds Management believes that a closing price or the quoted bid price of a security, including a security that trades primarily on a foreign exchange, does not accurately reflect its current market value at the time as of which a Floating NAV Fund calculates its NAV.
+The closing price or the quoted bid price of a security may not reflect is current market value if, among other things, a significant event occurs after the closing price or quoted bid price but before the time as of which a Floating NAV Fund calculates its NAV that materially affects the value of the security.
+Allspring Funds Management uses various criteria, including a systemic evaluation of U.S. market moves after the close of foreign markets in deciding whether a foreign security's market price is still reliable and, if not, what fair market value to assign to the security.
+In addition, Allspring Funds Management uses fair value pricing to determine the value of investments in securities and other assets, including illiquid securities, for which current market quotations or evaluated prices from a pricing service or broker-dealer are not readily available.

-The fair value of a Fund's securities and other assets is determined in good faith pursuant to policies and procedures adopted by the Fund's Board of Trustees.
-Pursuant to such policies and procedures, the Board has appointed the Manager as the Fund's valuation designee (the "Valuation Designee") to perform all fair valuations of the Fund's portfolio investments, subject to the Board's oversight.
-As the Valuation Designee, the Manager has established procedures for its fair valuation of the Fund's portfolio investments.
-These procedures address, among other things, determining when market quotations are not readily available or reliable and the methodologies to be used for determining the fair value of investments, as well as the use and oversight of third-party pricing services for fair valuation.
-In light of the judgment involved in making fair value decisions, there can be no assurance that a fair value assigned to a particular security is accurate or that it reflects the price that the Fund could obtain for such security if it were to sell the security at the time as of which fair value pricing is determined.
+As noted above, Allspring Funds Management has been designated by the Board as the valuation designee, and in this capacity performs the fair value determinations relating to any or all Floating NAV Fund investments, subject to Board oversight.
+In light of the judgment involved in making fair value decisions, there can be no assurance that a fair value assigned to a particular security is accurate or that it reflects the price that the Floating NAV Fund could obtain for such security if it were to sell the security at the time as of which fair value pricing is determined.
 Such fair value pricing may result in NAVs that are higher or lower than NAVs based on the closing price or quoted bid price.